pvh/ruby-and-postgres/intro/01_slide.md

 # Why? #

-* Web developers fear databases
+* Postgres is awesome
-* Databases are hard
+* Our users needed a database
-* We want to fix that
+*